California Transgender Rights in the Workplace Poster Required

 The Transgender Rights in the Workplace Poster is a labor law posters poster by the California Department Of Industrial Relations.
-This is an optional poster, so while it is recommended that you post this if it is relevant to your employees, you are not required to by the Department Of Industrial Relations.
+This is a mandatory posting for all employers in California, and businesses who fail to comply may be subject to fines or sanctions.

 CA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both California and Federal poster requirements by clicking here .